jeanfrancoislarente/sitecore-demo-blog/_posts/introduction-marketing-features.md

 ## Identifying Contacts

 xConnect is at the heart of Sitecore's data analytics strategy and it is important to understand how visitor data is managed across different visitor sessions.
-The demo was build to help showcase how Sitecore can tie visitor data together in an omni-channel world where visitors are intereating on different devices, different channels such as email and offline, and across multiple web properties.
+The demo was build to help showcase how Sitecore can tie visitor data together in an omni-channel world where visitors are interacting on different devices, different channels such as email and offline, and across multiple web properties.

 In the demo, the goal is to create a known contact.
 We can use the contact's email address as a unique identifier to surface their previous visitor data whenever they return and can be identified.